 How e-commerce can compete for informational queries by using optimizing for reason

-Each seeks made by using a human is a motion denoting a need.
+Each seek made by using a human is a motion denoting a need.
 In our minds, we understand what type of answers we want.
-The question (keyword) is our best wager in the direction of surfacing that information.
-Once we click on Google’s submit button, we’re anticipating Google to impress us.
+The question (keyword) is our best wager for surfacing that information.
+We expect Google to impress us once we click on Google’s submit button.

 Some searchers are savvier than others in terms of their question choices.
-Some search widely (that’s why they regularly refine their searches pretty routinely).
+Some search widely (that’s why they refine their searches routinely).
 Others input in lengthy natural-language questions or fragmented, however specific queries.
 In performing keyword studies, the arrangements of key phrases run the gamut.
-A part of the information your searcher understands the style of question they most usually use.
+A part of the information your searcher understands is the style of question they usually use.

 Drilling into purpose